vmware-archive/clicks/README.md

 Running the Tests
 -----------------

 The test suite can be run in two different modes: in [Node.js](http://nodejs.org/), or in a browser.
-We use [Buster.JS](http://busterjs.org/) as the test driver, buster is installed automatically with other dependencies.
+We use [npm](https://npmjs.org/) and [Buster.JS](http://busterjs.org/) as the test driver, buster is installed automatically with other dependencies.
 Tests that execute within Node.js use [PhantomJS](http://phantomjs.org/) as a headless browser.

 Before running the test suite for the first time: